Boris Ebzeyev: Criticism

 On 12 August 2019 the Anti-Corruption Foundation and Lyubov Sobol accused Boris Ebzeyev of illegal enrichment.
 According to the investigation, Boris Ebzeyev has a grandson, Arthur Borisovich Ebzeev.
-He was 4 years old, when he entered into a contract of purchasing an apartment in Moscow’s elite Ostozhenka district with the area of 274.2 m².
-Its market value estimated at around 500 million rubles.
+He was 4 years old, when he entered into a contract of purchasing an apartment in Moscow’s elite Ostozhenka district with the area of 274.2 m2.
+Its market value estimated at 500 million rubles.
 Then a 7-year-old child made a deal with an offshore from the British Virgin Islands and sold this apartment, buying a house in Rublyovka.